adityaem/Data-Science-Exploratory-Analysis/README.md

  Now execute the scripts for the plots you would like to generate.
 If you would want to change the dates for now you will need to modify Script 1.

+The Objective of this course assignment can be found at: https://github.com/adityaem/ExData_Plotting1 - This is forked from Dr Peng.